dev-xiligroup/xili-language-plugin/README.md

 ## Preliminary infos:

-1. This readme.txt follow the rules of developpers described [here](https://wordpress.org/plugins/about/)
+1. This readme.txt follow the rules of developers described [here](https://wordpress.org/plugins/about/)
 1. Do not forgot to [validate](https://wordpress.org/plugins/about/validator/) the text before commit.

 Thanks for your contribution.